Sharon-Madhumitha/Angular-Projects/README.md

 Contributions, suggestions, and improvements are welcome.
 Feel free to fork the repository and submit a pull request.

-  License

-This repository is intended for educational and learning purposes.

- If you find these projects helpful, consider giving this repository a star!

 This format looks professional on GitHub, is recruiter-friendly, and is suitable if you're maintaining a repository containing multiple Angular projects.